arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/datasheet/datasheet.md

 ![Portenta Cat.
 M1/NB IoT GNSS Shield](assets/featured.png)

 # Description
-Unleash global connectivity and positioning capabilities of your Portenta or MKR board with the **Arduino® Portenta Cat.
+Unleash the global connectivity and positioning capabilities of your Portenta or MKR board with the **Arduino® Portenta Cat.
 M1/NB IoT GNSS Shield**.
 This shield enables cellular connectivity to both Cat.
 M1 and NB-IoT networks.
 Easily track your valuable assets across the city or worldwide with your choice of GPS, GLONASS, Galileo or BeiDou.

 # Target areas:
 Internet of Things, outdoor asset tracking, positioning, cellular connectivity, fleet management